-Alabama Family Trust is a non-profit pooled special needs trust administration company.
+Alabama Family Trust is a non-profit pooled supplemental needs trust administration company.
 While many members of our board and staff are attorneys, Alabama Family Trust is not a law firm and does not provide legal advice or assistance to the public.

-Things Alabama Family Trust can do:
+Things Alabama Family Trust Can Do

 - Assist you in completing Alabama Family Trust documents

-- Give you information about how Social Security or Medicaid should view certain payments made from the trust
+- Give you general information about how Social Security or Medicaid should view certain payments made from the trust

-Things Alabama Family Trust cannot do:
+Things Alabama Family Trust Cannot Do